j-1in/custom-userstyles/scripts/generate/templates/userstyle.md

 {{!-- No current maintainers - show warning --}}
 {{#if collaborators.pastMaintainers.length}}
 ## ⚠️ Upstream Unmaintained
-Upstream appears unmaintained; this variant is likely not to work correctly.
+Upstream appears unmaintained; this variant may not work correctly.
 {{else}}
 ## ⚠️ Upstream Unmaintained
-Upstream appears unmaintained; this variant is likely not to work correctly.
+Upstream appears unmaintained; this variant may not work correctly.
 {{/if}}
 {{/if}}